Fuco1/emacs-lgr/README.md

 read in their documentation.
 For example, JSON layout will serialize it as JSON subobject under a `meta` key.

+# Available Loggers, Appenders and Layouts

+lgr comes with many appenders and layouts out of the box.
+You can read the built-in documentation with `C-h f <class-name>`.

+Currently implemented loggers:

+- `lgr-logger` - log message as-is
+- `lgr-logger-format` - interpret message as format string for `format`, using remaining arguments as replacement.

+The `lgr-logger-format` is the default format returned by `lgr-get-logger`.

+Currently implemented appenders:

+- `lgr-appender` - print events using `message`
+- `lgr-appender-princ` - print events using `princ` (standard output in `-batch`)
+- `lgr-appender-file` - write events to a file
+- `lgr-appender-buffer` - write events to a buffer
+- `lgr-appender-warnings` - use `display-warning` to log events
+- `lgr-appender-journald` - write logs to systemd journal

+Available layouts:

+- `lgr-layout-format` - use custom format string template to format events
+- `lgr-layout-json` - format as JSON string

 # But isn't it going to slow down my code?

 No.  `lgr` uses macros to implement lazy evaluation of the arguments.